browserengineering/book/book/invalidation.md

 This chapter introduces the concept of partial style and layout through optimized cache invalidation.
 The main takeaways are:

-- Caching and invalidation is a powerful way to speed up key browser interactions, and is therefore an essential technique in real browsers
+- caching and invalidation is a powerful way to speed up key browser interactions, and is therefore an essential technique in real browsers;

-- Making rendering idempotent allows us skip redundant work while guaranteeing that the page will look the same
+- making rendering idempotent allows us skip redundant work while guaranteeing that the page will look the same;

-- A good browser aims for the principle of incremental performance: the cost of an change should be proportional to size of the change, not the size of the page as a whole
+- a good browser aims for the principle of incremental performance: the cost of an change should be proportional to size of the change, not the size of the page as a whole;

-- Cache invalidation is difficult and error-prone, and justifies careful abstractions like `ProtectedField`
+- cache invalidation is difficult and error-prone, and justifies careful abstractions like `ProtectedField`;

-- Invalidation can be used to skip allocation, computation, and even traversals of objects
+- and invalidation can be used to skip allocation, computation, and even traversals of objects

 ::: {.web-only}